zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaults.md

     ?>

 ### verticalArea
-The vertical area configuration options.
-The default options for all vertical area series.
-For more details see the series options.
+The verticalArea chart series options.
+Accepts all values supported by the series option.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaults`